null

 Perlon is the one fabric appropriate for the Reverso — its fine woven construction, slim profile, and micro-adjustment buckle share the Reverso's own precision and restraint.
 The perlon's continuous adjustment also addresses the Reverso's specific wrist positioning requirement — the rectangular case needs to sit precisely parallel to the wrist, and perlon's fine adjustment allows exact positioning that a fixed-hole leather strap cannot always achieve.

 Grey perlon at 19mm for the Classic Medium — the most refined casual combination.
 The cool grey tone suits the stainless steel swivel frame and the white or silver dial with quiet precision.
-Grey perlon on the Reverso is the collector's choice for smart-casual contexts where formal leather is unnecessary.

 Black perlon at 19mm — the most minimal fabric choice.
-Maximum restraint.

 Navy perlon at 19mm — for blue dial Reverso references.
-Tonal coherence between perlon and dial.

 At 18mm for the Classic Medium Thin — grey, black, or navy perlon in the same philosophy.